-2. It is further recommended that NTIA in concert with the FCC engage in a long-term effort to create a National Spectrum Technology Roadmap.
-As noted elsewhere in the document, spectrum technology advances have proceeded in the past as a result of evolving user requirements and new technology capabilities.
-This would be a continuing effort that could use resources like the National Academy of Engineering.
-The National Spectrum Technology Roadmap would provide a context for government entities in future spectrum allocations decisions.
-This roadmap could be developed in accordance with the strategic spectrum plan, which was recommended in the National Broadband Plan.11 The roadmap would have added benefits in that it would provide objective benchmarks for agencies that have need to evaluate performance regarding adoption of spectrally efficient technologies and could inspire service providers and manufacturers to reach for more aggressive goals in solving the emerging crisis in spectrum scarcity.
-The Roadmap should not, in any way attempt to dictate technology decisions or distort the market forces that create these technologies.
+Further, it is recommended that the NTIA in concert with the FCC provide objective benchmarks for agencies that have a need to evaluate performance regarding adoption of spectrally efficient technologies that could inspire service providers and manufacturers to reach for more aggressive goals in solving the emerging crisis in spectrum scarcity.
+These activities should not, in any way attempt to dictate technology decisions or distort the market forces that create these technologies.